PokemonAutomation/Microcontroller/Wiki/Hardware/ProMicro.md

 >
 > Portable docks will work for the Switch Lite, but will not be able to output video over the HDMI.

-## Optional Hardware

-* If you are a heavy user, then it is strongly recommended to get a USB-A male-to-female cable with a power switch on it. ([example](https://www.amazon.com/gp/product/B07T9BRNHW))

-* If you intend to change programs very often and will be running the Switch next to a computer, then you will want a USB switch. ([example](https://www.amazon.com/gp/product/B006Z0Q2SI)) These are like USB-only KVM switches.
-In fact a regular KVM switch will also work.
-With this, you no longer have to constantly plug/unplug USBs which will eventually wear them down.

 ## Next Steps

 Continue to the [software tutorial](/Wiki/Software/README.md).